Assess and plan dog grooming work

 Core ideas you must understand for this topic

-• Breed-specific grooming: Understanding the standard grooming requirements for different breeds, including hand stripping for wire-haired breeds and clipping for poodles.
+• Breed-specific grooming: Understanding the unique coat types, grooming styles, and maintenance requirements for different breeds, such as hand-stripping for wire-haired breeds or clipping for poodles.

 Learning Objectives